 Rob Greenfield’s Guide to Dumpster Diving

-I desire to put an end to food waste and hunger in America.
-Sure, it’s a lofty goal, a seriously lofty goal, but I believe that it is possible.
-In my youth, I see a time when every dumpster in America is completely void of all food.
-But in the mean time our dumpsters are full of perfectly good food and we may as well eat it!
+I would dream of an end to food waste and hunger in the United States.
+Sure, it’s a lofty dream to imagine all of our dumpsters completely void of food, but it’s a worthwhile goal.
+In the meantime our dumpsters are full of perfectly good food and we may as well eat it!
 First and foremost, I encourage grocery stores to donate their excess food rather than throw it in the dumpster.
 But in the case of their social and environmental negligence, I encourage people to get out there, dive into dumpsters, eat the food, share the food, and raise awareness about food waste and hunger.

 I want you to hit the dumpsters!
 Even if you don’t want to eat it or collect it for others I still encourage you to go see the waste for yourself.

-Our grocery store dumpsters in America are filled to the brim with perfectly good food and I’ve been in over 1,000 dumpsters in 25 states across the country to see for myself.
+Our grocery store dumpsters in the United States are filled to the brim with perfectly good food and I’ve been in over 1,000 dumpsters in 25 states across the country to see for myself.
 Before diving into this guide to dumpster diving let me show you why you’d have any desire to dive into a dumpster.

 This is Madison, Wisconsin: